xunuoi/node-bigpipe/README.md

 Difference of usage in Backend:

 * Put an additional param `this` into `new Bigpipe()`, like `new Bigpipe('xxxBP', http.req, http.res, this)`
-* Other API is the SAME
+* Other APIs keep SAME with above usage
 * More About ThinkJS: [https://thinkjs.org](https://thinkjs.org)